Army Sexual Harassment/Assault Response & Prevention

 • Gossips about your romantic history or sexual orientation.

 The process for filing a complaint may feel daunting, but we are here to help you through it.
 When you are ready to talk, there are people ready to help you and support you.
 Know that you have options.
-The most important thing is that you find what works for you.
-If you want immediate, confidential help call 877-995-5247 to be connected with a trained Safe Helpline staff member.
+The most important thing is to find what works for you.
+To get immediate, confidential help, call 877-995-5247 to be connected with a trained Safe Helpline staff member.

 For those unable to call toll-free or DSN, call 202-540-5962.

-–submission to or rejection of such conduct by a person is used as a basis for career or employment decisions affecting that person; or
+–Submission to, or rejection of, such conduct by a person is used as a basis for career or employment decisions affecting that person.

-–such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creates an intimidating, hostile, or offensive working environment; and
+–Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creates an intimidating, hostile or offensive working environment.

 • Is so severe or pervasive that a reasonable person would perceive, and the victim does perceive, the environment as hostile or offensive.

-• Any use or condonation, by any person in a supervisory or command position, of any form of sexual behavior to control, influence, or affect the career, pay, or job of a member of the armed forces or a civilian employee of the Department of Defense.
+• Any use or condonation, by any person in a supervisory or command position, of any form of sexual behavior to control, influence or affect the career, pay or job of a member of the U.S. armed forces or a Civilian employee of the DOD.

-• Any deliberate or repeated unwelcome verbal comment or gesture of a sexual nature by any member of the armed forces or civilian employee of the Department of Defense.
+• Any deliberate or repeated unwelcome verbal comment or gesture of a sexual nature by any member of the U.S. armed forces or Civilian employee of the DOD.

 Sexual harassment, as defined in Article 134, is a criminal offense under the Uniform Code of Military Justice.